 Warning—Potential Damage: Overfilling the feeder can cause paper jams.

-From the printer control panel, set the paper size and type in the Paper menu to match the paper loaded in the tray.
+From the Paper menu on the printer control panel, set the paper size and type in the Paper menu to match the paper loaded in the tray.

 Note: Set the correct paper size and type to avoid paper jams and print quality problems.